Why is there a need for the Accelerating Progress English course?

 The way the course is targeted at helping learners achieve a grade 4 or 5 is unique.
-This makes the course powerful for a certain profile of learner who needs support in gaining the vital pass grade that will unlock their progression on to post-16 education as well as helping them succeed in training, apprenticeships or employment.
+This makes the course powerful for a certain profile of learner who needs support in gaining the vital pass grade that will unlock their progression to post-16 education as well as helping them succeed in training, apprenticeships or employment.
 I haven’t seen any other course that has such a specific focus and with such excellent teaching resources.

-The course promotes progression on to ASDAN’s Certificate of Personal Effectiveness (CoPE) Level 1 and 2 qualification.
+The course promotes progression to ASDAN’s Certificate of Personal Effectiveness (CoPE) Level 1 and 2 qualification.
 Up to six credits gained from Accelerating Progress can be put towards achieving this nationally recognised qualification (12 credits required).

 How is the course suitable for post-16 students resitting GCSEs?